 - Divorce: Divorce can be expensive, and it can be tricky for arguing spouses to determine who is going to make the house payment.
 If the primary breadwinner moves out, he or she takes on additional housing costs and might stop making the payments on the first home.
 There may even be some "forgotten" payments that are more malicious and retaliatory in nature.

 - Deceased family member: Major injuries and illnesses can bring with them huge hospital or pharmacy costs, so expensive that mortgage payments may slip.
 If the primary breadwinner of a family dies, the family may not have other income to draw upon or to pay outstanding debts.
 If it's someone who lived outside the home, the family may find themselves with two mortgage payments.

 As you can see, there's unfortunately no magic bullet that can predict foreclosure; these reasons are intertwined in complicated ways.
 Before you know it, you might be grappling with more than one factor.
 For example, being stuck with both a subprime mortgage and hefty medical bills may lead you with nowhere to turn, especially as the value in your home continues to drop.

-To learn more about foreclosure and how to avoid it, see How Foreclosures Work and the links on the next page.
+To learn more about foreclosure and how to avoid it, see How Foreclosures Work and the links below.